renpy/renpy/sphinx/source/style_properties.rst

     The mouse style that is used when the button is focused.
 This should be one of the styles in :var:`config.mouse`.

-.. style-property:: focus_mask displayable or True or None
+.. style-property:: focus_mask multiple

     A mask that's used to control what portions of the button can be focused, and hence clicked on.
+The type of this propertie determines how it is interpreted.

+    Displayable
+        The areas of the displayable that are not transparent cause the button to be focused.
+    True
-If it's a displayable, then areas of the displayable that are not transparent can be focused.
-If it's True, then the button itself is used as the displayable (so non-transparent areas of the button can be focused.)
-Otherwise, the entire button can be focused.
+        The button itself is used as the displayable (so non-transparent areas of the button cause the button to be focused).
+    callable
+        If a non-displayable callable (like a function, method, or object with a __call__ method) is given, the function is called with two arguments, the x and y offset from the top-left corner of the displayable.
+If the function returns true, the displayable is focused.
+    None
+        If none is given, the entire button can be focused.

 .. _bar-style-properties: